Kneser graphs are Hamiltonian: Analysis via gliders: static properties

-In this section we analyze various properties and invariants of the cycles of the factor~$\cC_{n,k}$ defined in the previous section via a system of interacting gliders, as sketched in Section~\ref{sec:idea-gliders}.
+In this and the next section we analyze various properties and invariants of the cycles of the factor~$\cC_{n,k}$ defined in the previous section.
+This analysis uses a system of interacting gliders, as sketched in Section~\ref{sec:idea-gliders}.
+Specifically, we first focus on the `static' properties of gliders for one fixed vertex~$x\in X_{n,k}$, and later on the `dynamic' properties of gliders when going from~$x$ to~$f(x)$ along the cycle~$C(x)$, describing how gliders in~$x$ move to become gliders in~$f(x)$.
 All of these results hold for the entire range of values $n\geq 2k+1$.